geobtaa/gin/docs/library/cic-proposal.md

 _With the University of Minnesota as lead institution, we propose a collaborative pilot project to provide discoverability, facilitate access, and connect scholars across the CIC to geospatial data resources._

-We request an initial two-year investment of \$135,000 per year total from participating CIC institutions to jointly fund (equally split) the launching and populating of an Open Geoportal (OGP) instance for CIC institutions with the requisite metadata and technology project staffing and infrastructure to host the services.
-(1) The initial two years would serve as a pilot ‒ upon a successful evaluation of the effort, the project would seek additional support at a comparable level for an additional year for custom programming, metadata coordination, contribution to the OGP code base, and to facilitate the inclusion of any remaining CIC institutions (see Project Timeline in appendix).
+We request an initial two-year investment of \$135,000 per year total from participating CIC institutions to jointly fund (equally split) the launching and populating of an Open Geoportal (OGP) instance for CIC institutions with the requisite metadata and technology project staffing and infrastructure to host the services. [^1] The initial two years would serve as a pilot ‒ upon a successful evaluation of the effort, the project would seek additional support at a comparable level for an additional year for custom programming, metadata coordination, contribution to the OGP code base, and to facilitate the inclusion of any remaining CIC institutions (see Project Timeline in appendix).
 If the pilot and subsequent year proves successful, we would seek additional funding after three years to continue the services.

-{ .annotate }

-1. Open Geoportal is an open source project with no cost to purchase/license the software.
+[^1]:	Open Geoportal is an open source project with no cost to purchase/license the software.

 We further propose the creation of a CIC Geospatial Data Task Force responsible for advising the development of the pilot, determining the target minimum number of metadata records to be contributed by each participating institution, serving as liaisons with their home institutions, and coordinating the creation of metadata.
 The University of Minnesota is poised to take the lead on this project.
-The U-Spatial program, a campus-wide initiative with the Libraries as a partner, is a logical host for this project, with the Libraries’ Spatial Data Analyst/Curator acting as the project manager during the pilot phase.
-(1) A Metadata Coordinator would be hired at the beginning of the pilot phase. { .annotate }
+The U-Spatial program, a campus-wide initiative with the Libraries as a partner, is a logical host for this project, with the Libraries’ Spatial Data Analyst/Curator acting as the project manager during the pilot phase. [^2] A Metadata Coordinator would be hired at the beginning of the pilot phase.

-1.	[http://uspatial.umn.edu/summary](http://uspatial.umn.edu/summary) (scroll down to see partner list)
+[^2]:	[http://uspatial.umn.edu/summary](http://uspatial.umn.edu/summary) (scroll down to see partner list)

 Much like the Digital Public Library of America model, OGP is a federated metadata aggregation service, with the added component of a well-designed geographic search interface (see Open Geoportal Overview in appendix).
 Collective investment in this project will allow the Libraries of the CIC to offer our academic communities a broader array and aggregation of spatial resources metadata, more robust geospatial data services, and the economies of leveraging common infrastructure across institutions.